sunnypark12/CS4641_Group5/GitHub_Pages/index.md

 # CS4641_Group5
-Joshua K Thomas, Patcharapong Aphiwetsa, SeungTaek(Stan) Lee, Shayahn Mirfendereski, Sunho(Sunny) Park
+Patcharapong Aphiwetsa, SeungTaek(Stan) Lee, Shayahn Mirfendereski, Sunho(Sunny) Park, Joshua K Thomas

 ## Introduction/Background
 According to the CDC [1], heart failure is the leading cause of death in the world, affecting over 600,000 people in the U.S. alone.
 There are more than a handful of machine learning models [2], [3], such as K Nearest Neighbor, Naive Bayes Classifier, and Ridge Classifier, that have been applied to predict heart failure by utilizing inputted clinical features.
 These features can include age, cholesterol levels, and blood pressure.
 The provided datasets contain comprehensive statistics of clinical factors relating to the risk of heart failure:
 1. **[Heart Failure Prediction Dataset](https://www.kaggle.com/datasets/fedesoriano/heart-failure-prediction) by fedesoriano:**